Guide

 Why replacement works better than blocking

-Apps that just block Instagram entirely often fail because you still need the app for messages and specific accounts.
-Zen Social keeps the useful parts and only removes the addictive mechanics.
+Apps that just block Instagram entirely often fail because you still need the app for messages and specific accounts. a feed filter keeps the useful parts and only removes the addictive mechanics.
 The replacement content (facts, quotes, language tips) makes the feed less rewarding to mindlessly scroll through.